elemprod/lptask/docs/tick_timer.md

 The modular arithmetic behavior of the counter must therefore be considered when calculating the interval until task expiration and for checking whether a task has expired.
 Fortunately it is straight forward to do so using the following formulas.

-The the Ticks since the Task was started can ve calculated with:
+The counter ticks since the task was started can ve calculated as:

 elapsed_ticks = (now_ticks - start_ticks)

-The Task has expired if:
+A task is considered to be expired if:

 (now_ticks - start_tick) >= interval ticks